mvishwa27/volt-mx-docs/source/Foundry/voltmx_foundry_user_guide/Content/VoltMXDevPortal.md

 3. To **add specific apps** to Developer portal, do the following:

     1. Go to the **Apps** tab.
     2. Select the required check boxes for **the apps** that you want to add to the Dev Portal.

-        > **_Note:_** To select **all apps** that you want to add to the Dev Portal, select the **Include all current and future apps** check box.
+        > **_Note:_** To select **all apps** that you want to add to the Dev Portal, select the **Include all current and future apps** check box

     3.  click **SAVE** to add the selected apps with services to Developer portal.

-4. (From Volt MX Foundry V8 SP4 onwards) To **add specific services** of an app to Developer portal, do the following:
+5. (From Volt MX Foundry V8 SP4 onwards) To **add specific services** of an app to Developer portal, do the following:

-    1. Go to the **Apps** tab
+    1. Go to the **Apps** tab.

         2. Select the required check box for **the app**.
 If you want to add **multiple versions of the app**, you can select the available app versions from the **Version** list.
 The **Manage APIs** link is enabled for the selected app

             ![](Resources/Images/SelectAppVersion-Apps_272x222.png)

         1. Click the **Manage APIs** link.
 The **API Services** dialog appears and displays services tabs such as Identity, Integration, Orchestration and Objects tabs for the selected app version.
-By default all the configured services for each app version are selected in each service tab
+By default all the configured services for each app version are selected in each service tab.

-            You can view the services from each version by selecting the required version
+            You can view the services from each version by selecting the required version.

             ![](Resources/Images/SelectServices-Apps_421x277.png)